 (Amd) 2.3.5 ASME Publications.
-American Society of Mechanical Engineers, Three Park Avenue, New York, NY 10016-5990 www.asme.org
+American Society of Mechanical Engineers, Two Park Avenue, New York, NY 10016-5990 www.asme.org

-ASME/ANSI A17.1, Safety Code for Elevators and Escalators - See the Regulations of Connecticut State Agencies adopted under the authority of section 29-192 of the Connecticut General Statutes, known as the Connecticut Safety Code for Elevators and Escalators.

-ASME/ANSI A17.3, Safety Code for Existing Elevators and Escalators - See the Regulations of

-Connecticut State Agencies adopted under the authority of section 29-192 of the Connecticut General Statutes, known as the Connecticut Safety Code for Elevators and Escalators.
+ASME A13.1, Scheme for the Identification of Piping Systems, 2007 edition ASME/ANSI A17.1, Safety Code for Elevators and Escalators - See the Regulations of Connecticut State Agencies adopted under the authority of section 29-192 of the Connecticut General Statutes, known as the Connecticut Safety Code for Elevators and Escalators.
+ASME/ANSI A17.3, Safety Code for Existing Elevators and Escalators - See the Regulations of Connecticut State Agencies adopted under the authority of section 29-192 of the Connecticut General Statutes, known as the Connecticut Safety Code for Elevators and Escalators.
+ASME B31, Code for Pressure Piping, 2012 edition ASME B31.3, Process Piping, 2012 edition ASME B56.1, Safety Standard for Low Lift and High Lift Trucks, 2008 edition ASME Boiler and Pressure Vessel Code, Section VIII, "Rules for the Construction of Unfired Pressure Vessels," 2010 edition ASME Code for Unfired Pressure Vessels, 2010 edition

-Short-Duration Thermal Exposures From Fire,

-ASME B31, Code for Pressure Piping, 2012 edition

-ASME B31.3, ₱rocess Piping, 2012 edition

-ASME B56.1,/Safety Standard for Low Lift and High Lift Trucks, 2008 edition

-ASME Boiler Pressure Vessel Code, Section VIII, "Rules for the Construction of Unfired Pressure Vessels," 2010 edition

-ASME Code for Unfired Pressure Vesses 2010 edition